MASHHH/Oogway/README.md

 Oogway like Master Oogway is able to see the bigger picture in life with his virtual eyes.
 Although it might not seem okay right now, Oogway knows that there is a lot of happiness and success in store for you in the future.:wink:

+Inspiration:
+--
+One day, we were watching Kungfu Panda3 and we suddenly realized that everyone needs a Master Oogway in their lives. \
+That's when the idea of Oogway, our bot came to our mind.\
+There are sometimes things that we hesitate in sharing with our friends or family because we feel they are too mundane or silly to talk about like going through a bad day or not liking school and telling them to our friends might inconvenience them or waste their time. \
+Oogway is very patient and soothes the person talking to him.\
+We tried making a bot based on Master Oogway to help people cheer up in the times of this global pandemic.

+Problem it Solves:
+--
+There is a rise in mental stress among people belonging from all age groups especially in these times when the world is going through a pandemic.
+We are losing our loved ones in the face of this deadly virus and our hope and faith in the future has been shaken to the core. \

+What mental health needs is more sunlight, more candor, and more unashamed conversation. \
+It is very easy to feel depressed and lonely in these trying times and Oogway serves as a buddy whom you can confide in while staying anonymous.
+It will also keep a tab on your complicated feelings and inform you about the same. \

+Our bot, Oogway will not replace your loved one but it will try to be a friend, a companion and an emotional support to you.
+It will not try to give you solutions but will always listen to you and try to understand your problems just like a good friend does.

 How to SetUp?
 --